WILL YOU BE OFFERING TOURS ON ___? I DON'T SEE IT ON THE WEBSITE.

 We work for donations only.
 If you enjoy yourself on the walking tour (and you will, we promise), you are encouraged to tip a donation of whatever you feel the tour was worth. $20 is an average donation, though it is always completely up to you.

 HOW LONG IS THE WALKING TOUR?

 DOES THE TOUR END AT UNION SQUARE?

 No. The Chinatown/North Beach walking tour ends near the entrance to North Beach/Little Italy, within walking distance to Fisherman’s Wharf or back to Union Square.
-The Mission/Castro walking tour ends near Mission and 16th Street, where you can take the BART train back to Powell and Union Square.
+The Mission/Castro walking tour ends near Mission and 16th Street, where your guide can give you easy directions back to Union Square with public transit.